viOpenCore/OpenCore-Install-Guide/CONTRIBUTING.md

 ### How to Contribute

-Best way to test your commits and make sure they are formatted correctly is by downloading Node.js then running `npm install` to install dependencies.
-When you run `npm run dev`, it will set up a local webserver which you can connect to view the changes you made. `npm test` will throw any errors at you about formatting and spellchecking as well.
-If you want `markdownlint` to automatically attempt to fix linting, run `npm run fix-lint`.
+Best way to test your commits and make sure they are formatted correctly is by downloading Node.js then running `yarn install` to install dependencies.
+When you run `yarn dev`, it will set up a local webserver which you can connect to view the changes you made. `yarn test` will throw any errors at you about formatting and spellchecking as well.
+If you want `markdownlint` to automatically attempt to fix linting, run `yarn fix-lint`.

 Simple step-by-steps: